miguelalarcos/bull-rb/README.md

 * bull-autocomplete
 * bull-date-time-picker

-This is an example of a custom Controller:
+This is an example of a custom server Controller:

 ```ruby
 require './server'